 Measuring women’s reproductive autonomy

-Researchers are increasingly recognizing the importance of women’s reproductive autonomy for their health and well-being.
+Researchers are increasingly recognizing the importance of reproductive autonomy for their health and well-being.
 Reproductive autonomy is having the power to decide and control contraceptive use, pregnancy, and childbearing.
-For example, women with reproductive autonomy can control whether and when to become pregnant, whether and when to use contraception, which method to use, and whether and when to continue a pregnancy.
+For example, people with reproductive autonomy can control whether and when to become pregnant, whether and when to use contraception, which method to use, and whether and when to continue a pregnancy.

-Despite the importance of such decisions for women’s health, few studies have assessed reproductive autonomy using a validated measure or examined how autonomy affects contraceptive use.
+Despite the importance of such decisions for reproductive health, few studies have assessed reproductive autonomy using a validated measure or examined how autonomy affects contraceptive use.
 Researchers from the UCSF Bixby Center sought to address this issue by creating a validated instrument to measure women's reproductive autonomy.
 The measure:

 - Is applicable to women in any type of sexual relationship (married or unmarried, cohabitating or not) and to women living in a variety of gender-equity contexts worldwide.